terraform-google-modules/terraform-google-project-factory/docs/upgrading_to_project_factory_v1.0.md

 State migration complete, verify migration with `terraform plan -state 'terraform.tfstate.new'`
 ```

-#### Check that terraform plans for expected changes
+### Check that terraform plans for expected changes

 ```
 terraform plan -state terraform.tfstate.new
 ```

-The GSuite refactor adds an additional IAM membership and needs to re-create
+The G Suite refactor adds an additional IAM membership and needs to re-create
 two resources, due to how resources were split up between the `gsuite_enabled`
 and `core_project_factory` modules.